aspose-words/Aspose.Words-Documentation/reportingservices/configure-aspose-words-for-reporting-services/spacing-factor-and-scaling-factor/_index.md

 ﻿---
-title: Spacing Factor and Scaling Factor - Aspose.Words for Reporting Services
+title: Spacing Factor and Scaling Factor
+second_title: Aspose.Words for Reporting Services
 articleTitle: Spacing Factor and Scaling Factor
 linktitle: Spacing Factor and Scaling Factor
 description: "Spacing Factor and Scaling Factor settings of the Aspose.Words for Reporting Services."